Drug & Alcohol Rehab Dorset & Near Dorset

 Outside photo of a drug and alcohol rehab centre in Dorset

-Conditions such as depression, schizophrenia, anxiety, bipolar disorder, Borderline Personality Disorder or Anti-Social Personality Disorder [30] often accompany addiction -particularly in the case of certain drugs and alcohol [31] – and make it much more difficult to treat without professional help.
+Conditions such as depression, schizophrenia, anxiety, bipolar disorder, Borderline Personality Disorder or Anti-Social Personality Disorder [30] often accompany addiction -particularly in the case of certain drugs and alcohol [31] – and make it much more difficult to treat without professional rehab help.

 You can also get free mental health support from organisations like Mind UK, Young Minds, Rethink Mental Illness, Samaritans and Papyrus.